 Did you know that the oldest Chinatown in the world is located in the Philippines?
 It was established in 1594.
-I thought it could have been in Vietnam, Korea, India, Thailand, Laos, Bangladesh, Myanmar, Russia, Pakistan, Nepal, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan or Afghanistan (its neighbouring land-based countries).
-Here are the Top 12 Things You Can Do in Binondo (Chinatown)!
+I thought it could have been in Vietnam, Korea, India, Thailand, Laos, Bangladesh, Myanmar, Russia, Pakistan, Nepal, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan or Afghanistan (China’s neighboring land-based countries).
+But no, the oldest Chinatown in the world is here in Manila, Philippines!
+Here are the Top 12 Things that You Can Do in Binondo (Chinatown)!

 It is dubbed as the largest Chinatown Arch in the World, at 3.8-feet taller than the one found in Washington, DC.
 It is a testament of China-Philippines friendship amidst the rising tension on territorial disputes in West Philippine Sea.
 It was built for PHP22,500,000 (USD500,000) by the City of Guangzhou, China.

 You can find more authentic Chinese cuisines inside Binondo.
 So far we have dined in Eng Bee Tin where The Great Buddha is located, Sincerity Restaurant which boasts one of the most delicious fried chicken and El Presidente where a lot of big celebrities have dined since the 1970s.
 We are aiming to dine as well in Chuan Kee, the oldest fast food restaurant in Binondo but we always get impatient on the long queues.
 (Swipe below photo for more pictures)